 Welcome to the Wolfpack and congratulations on joining the NC State community!
 New Student Programs looks forward to working with you throughout your transition to the University.
 Through programs like New Student Orientation and Winter Welcome Week, we hope to provide you with the information and experiences to be prepared and excited to begin your NC State experience.

 After paying your Advanced Enrollment Deposit confirming you are coming to NC State, be sure to complete the following:

 - Read through this webpage to become familiar with Orientation details

 - Register for Orientation on January 5, 2018 by completing the online registration form via WolfPAW

 - Review the New Student Checklist which will guide you through tasks you need to complete before starting in January.

 - Review Advising and Course Registration information that will guide you through spring course registration

 - Print the Orientation Parking Permit

-- Download the mobile guide and customize your orientation schedule! (coming soon)
+- Download the mobile guide on the NC State University Guides app and customize your orientation schedule!

 Questions?
 Contact New Student Programs at 919.515.1234 or firstname.lastname@example.org.
 The University will be closed on the following days, so please keep this in mind when requesting assistance via phone or email: